What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Temporal Span Proposal Network (TSPN)

 Let the time span over which two object trajectories intersect (\ie, ${O}_{s} \cap {O}_{o}$) as $\mathcal{T}$.
 After $\mathcal{T}$ breaks down into $k$ temporal sectors, one sector is responsible for the range $l$ of the entire time span.
 In other words, each temporal sector per pair-of-interest covers a length of $l$, which is calculated as:

 where $\textit{len}(\cdot)$ stands for the length of a given trajectory.

-We can now discretely predict the temporal sectors in which the relations exist instead of predicting the temporal span directly in continuous video space.
-We concatenate joint features ${J}_{s}, {J}_{o}, {J}_{u}$ and feed into a fully-connected layer followed by a non-linearity.
+We can now discretely predict which temporal sectors the relations exist in, instead of directly predicting the temporal span in continuous video space.
+We concatenate joint features ${J}_{s}, {J}_{o}, {J}_{u}$ and feed into a fully-connected layer followed by a non-linearity (\eg, sigmoid).

 where the output matrix $Z \in \mathbb{R}^{m \times k}$ represents the outer product (denoted as $\otimes$ the equation below) of the probability distribution of relation categories $\mathcal{R} \in \mathbb{R}^{m}$ and that of temporal span $\mathcal{T} \in \mathbb{R}^{k}$, enabling multi-label classification within multiple time spans.